mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/2017-Lessons/2017-02-18-an-easy-way-to-understand-algorithm-complexity-and-big-o-notation.markdown

     - Algorithm Complexity
 ---

-Big O notation is the most widely used method which describes algorithm complexity – the execution time required or the space used in memory or in disk by an algorithm.
+Big O notation is the most widely used method which describes algorithm complexity – the execution time required or the space used in memory or disk by an algorithm.
 Often in exams or interviews, you will be asked some questions about algorithm complexity in the following form.
 For an algorithm that uses a data structure of size n, what is the runtime complexity or space complexity of the algorithm?
 The answer to such questions often uses big O notations to describe the algorithm complexity, such as `O(1)`, `O(n)`, `O(n^2)` or `O(log(n))`.

 # Big O for time complexity

-Here we don’t want to discuss big O in a mathematical way.
-Basically, when analyzing the time complexity for an algorithm, big O notation is used to describe the rough estimate of the number of “steps” to complete the algorithm.
+Here we don’t want to discuss big O mathematically.
+When analyzing the time complexity of an algorithm, big O notation is used to describe the rough estimate of the number of “steps” to complete the algorithm.
 Let’s take the following example:

 ```java
 void fun(int n) {